 You know, I was at a party.

-I've never that I know of been investigated.
+I do have FBI friends that I know have been investigated.

-Because the level that they need to get to in terms of committing crimes, that that level has been.
+And the agent, special agent said to me, me and everybody I work with are so embarrassed because the level that they need to get to in terms of committing crimes that that level has been.

-She'd be in jail now without even having wiki leaks.
+She'd be in jail now without even having WikiLeaks.

 Anyway, I got so much to get to.

-I I don't I am going to try and systematically lay this out for you.
+I am going to try and systematically lay this out for you.

 I am trying to remember every detail.